Can You Deduct Medicare Advantage Premium from your Taxes?

 The amount of your Medicare Advantage premium depends on your plan.
-Some Medicare Advantage plans may have a $0 premium for example, and some Medicare Advantage plans may have a $98 monthly premium for example.
+Some Medicare Advantage plans may have a $0 monthly premium, for example, and some Medicare Advantage plans may have a $98 monthly premium or other amount.
 In addition to your Medicare Advantage premium, you may be required to pay to a Medicare Part B premium.

 According to the IRS, a tax deduction is something you subtract from your income before you figure out the amount of tax you owe.
 Tax deductions can be work related, itemized, or for education, health care, and investments.